What is Discovery?

 The subject of the particular interrogatories may vary.
 Generally, interrogatories usually seek information regarding the personal, educational and work background of a party and the basis of the claim, including the identity of witnesses and documentary evidence which will support a claim or defense.
 They may also seek the identity of expert witnesses and the factual basis of the claim or defense.

 It is extremely important to answer the interrogatories honestly and accurately.
 In fact, most states require that the person answering the interrogatories do so under oath, that is, swear to the truthfulness of the answers provided.
-Objections may be raised to interrogatories which seek information which is privileged (either attorney-client privileged or attorney work product immunity), or which may be overbroad, vague, irrelevant, or otherwise defective.
+Objections may be raised to interrogatories which seek information which is privileged (either attorney-client privilege or attorney work product immunity), or which may be overbroad, vague, irrelevant, or otherwise defective.
 The attorney representing the party usually assists with the answers by adding the relevant objections to the answers.
-Ultimately however, it is up to the party to whom the interrogatories are propounded to supply the accurate responses to the interrogatories.
+Ultimately, however, it is up to the party to whom the interrogatories are propounded to supply the accurate responses to the interrogatories.

 Requests for Production